Corrin Rockwell

 Big Brother Big Sisters’ school-based mentoring has been proven to have a significant, positive impact on the children in the program.
 While participating in this program students receive extra attention from a high school student each week as the read together, play educational games, eat lunch together or receive extra help with academics.

-If you are interested in your Canton student participating in the BBBS Program please contact Corrin Rockwell at 570-673-5196 or crockwell@canton.k12.pa.us
+If you are interested in your Canton student participating in the BBBS Program please contact Corrin West at 570-673-5196 or cwest@canton.k12.pa.us